viswa84/DabbaTrack/README.md

 }
 ```

-Customer or staff opts out for a day/slot:
+Customer or staff opts out for a day/slot (blocks after cutoff if same-day):
 ```graphql
 mutation SkipTiffin {
   setOptOut(input: {